gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 duplicated chunks by SCTP host in the same way a duplicated SCTP packet with those SCTP chunks would have been.

-Besides the legacy methods for association termination, furthermore it may be that the protection engine goes in troubles so that it doesn't guarantee security and requires terminating the link, in this case it shall cause the association to be aborted by dropping the data processing so that the association will experience a link break.

 ## Protection Engines Considerations {#protection-engines}